cultural-assessment/doc-comments/selection-workflow-framework.md

 <blockquote><p>“We have also made it a policy to scan fragile photographic content, such as glass plate negatives, since we prefer researchers not handle the originals.”</p></blockquote>
 <blockquote><p>“While we have a published Collection Development policy, we do not have written guidelines for how we select and accession collections.”</p></blockquote>

 <p>Only one institution had published selection standards, see http://www.dartmouth.edu/~library/digital/about/policies/selection.html?mswitch-redir=classic.  </p>

+<h2><a href="https://script.google.com/macros/s/AKfycbzb46dewQa68M4AL4BQDmbPISOoNyic60AXDzyFbgexXGgYaKg/exec">Click here to take the survey</a></h2>
+<p>Add your perspective to this ongoing study.
+The more respondants, the better and more useful our toolkit will be!
+Thank you in advance.</p>